sgelbart/simple-laravel-5/readme.md

 3. Change to the directory you'd like to create the folder for the project in e.g., cd ~/Web (tip, on Mac you can drag the folder into terminal to get the path)
 4. Run laravel new simple-laravel-5 (feel free to replace simple-laravel-5 with whatever name you want)
 5. If you're having problems try adding an alias for Laravel using sudo nano ~/.bash_profile then add alias laravel='~/.composer/vendor/bin/laravel' or follow instructions here
+6. Rename .env.example to .env
+7. Generate an application key php artisan key:generate
+8. Serve your application from php artisan serve (if you need custom port you can add --port=8080) This uses the server that comes with PHP.
+PHP is installed on recent Macs by default.
+You may need to install on other systems.
+Feel free to use MAMP or alternative server if it's convenient.
+9. For simplicity change database to sqlite /config/database.php 'default' => env('DB_CONNECTION', 'mysql'),     'default' => env('DB_CONNECTION', 'sqlite')
+10. Create empty file storage/database.sqlite
+11. Run php artisan migrate

 ## Initializing This Project